bbanting/budgettool/README.md

 - Possible to have no tags on entry?
 - Is changing year necessary if an entry can easily be made with a different year?
 - Is hiding entries necessary if there is undo/redo?
+- Replace "year" and "all" with year number
+- If there's no active year, how to differentiate ids between years
+  - hexadeciaml ids?
+- A master records class; when iterated over, checks most recent years first
+  - All records from all years are available but this way there isn't one ginormous file
+  - Maybe use UserDict with custom `__iter__` and `__getitem__` methods?